 Selection list: For the three iSTOXX MUTB Global 150 indices, the universe is divided into three regions: North America, Europe and Asia/Pacific.
 For iSTOXX MUTB Japan Quality 150, the universe remains untouched.
 For all stocks in each respective universe subdivision, percentile ranks are assigned to the following four ratios, where rank 0 is the worst and rank 1 the best.
 For the three iSTOXX MUTB Global 150 indices also regional ranks are calculated based on the same ratios, where the respective global universe is divided into three regions: North America, Europe and Asia/Pacific.
 An additional percentile rank is assigned to liquidity for all stocks in the universe, without applying universe division into regions for any index.
-Only stocks with positive

-Shareholder's Equity, Total Assets and Net Cash Flow from Operating Activities and non-missing current Total Debt and Net Income data are eligible.
-Industrial stocks (all stocks excluding Financials) need to have a positive sum of Net Property, Plant and Equipment, Inventories and Accounts Receivables to be eligible.
+Only stocks with positive Shareholder's Equity, Total Assets and Net Cash Flow from Operating Activities and non-missing current Total Debt and Net Income data are eligible.
+Industrial stocks (all stocks excluding Financials.
+Effective up until September 2020 review, identified by ICB Industry Code 8000.Effective with September 2020 review, identified by ICB Industry Code 30 and 35.) need to have a positive sum of Net Property, Plant and Equipment, Inventories and Accounts Receivables to be eligible.

 - " Liquidity: calculated as the three month Average Daily Traded Value (ADTV).
 The higher the liquidity, the higher the rank to be assigned. - " Return on Equity (ROE): calculated as Net Income divided by Shareholder's Equity.
 The higher the value of the ratio, the higher the rank to be assigned. - " Financial Health: calculated as Total Debt divided by the sum of Shareholder's Equity and Total Debt.
-The lower the value of the ratio, the higher the rank to be assigned. - " Cash-Flow Generation Ability: - For Financial stocks (identified by ICB Industry Code 8000): calculated as Net Cash-Flows from Operating Activities divided by Total Assets.
-The higher the value of the ratio, the higher the rank. - For industrial stocks (all stocks excluding Financials): calculated as Net Cash-Flows from Operating Activities divided by the sum of Net Property, Plant and Equipment, Inventories and Accounts Receivables.
-The higher the value of the ratio, the higher the rank - The percentile ranks from each group (financials / non-financials) form the final Cash-Flow Generation Ability rank. - " Business Stability: calculated as the standard deviation of Net Income over the last five years divided by Shareholder's Equity.
+The lower the value of the ratio, the higher the rank to be assigned. - " Cash-Flow Generation Ability: - For Financial stocks (Effective up until September 2020 review, identified by ICB Industry Code 8000.Effective with September 2020 review, identified by ICB Industry Code 30 and 35.): calculated as Net Cash-Flows from Operating Activities divided by Total Assets.
+The higher the value of the ratio, the higher the rank. - For industrial stocks (all stocks excluding Financials.
+Effective up until September 2020 review, identified by ICB Industry Code 8000.
+Effective with September 2020 review, identified by ICB Industry Code 30 and 35.): calculated as Net Cash-Flows from Operating Activities divided by the sum of Net Property, Plant and Equipment, Inventories and Accounts Receivables.
+The higher the value of the ratio, the higher the rank - The percentile ranks from each group (financials / non-financials) form the final Cash-Flow Generation Ability rank. - Business Stability: calculated as the standard deviation of Net Income over the last five years divided by Shareholder's Equity.
 The lower the value of the ratio, the higher the rank assigned.
 In order to calculate this ratio, Net Income data for at least three out of five periods should be available.